On JobSeeker? There's Still Time To Score Phone Bill Discounts

 "If you have a Telstra fixed bundle service and/or multiple Telstra post-paid mobile services you may receive a single $20 per month discount off your total bill for six months, while those with a single Telstra post-paid mobile service may receive a $10 per month discount off their bill for six months."

-Applications for the available discounts are open til Junne 30 2020, so be quick and get clicking HERE to find out more and get your application in!
+Applications for the available discounts are open until June 30, 2020, so be quick and get clicking HERE to find out more and get your application in!